Bad grammar is everywhere.

 #3.
 You’re also missing out on any potential human proofreading, too.

 #4.
 GrammarCheck only has a web browser extension.
 There is no Chrome extension, app, or plugin of any kind.

 #5.
 GrammarCheck does not offer any multilingual support.

 #6.
-There are no customer services options, either.
+There are no customer service options, either.
 You don’t get the usual knowledge base content.
 And the content form is currently closed, meaning you can’t even get in touch with them if you tried.

 GrammarCheck is mostly free.
 They do have a “Deep Check” option, but it’s pretty misleading.
-Instead of actually doing anything, it’s just going to redirect you straight to Grammarly Premium version.
+Instead of actually doing anything, it’s just going to redirect you straight to the Grammarly Premium version.

 Do I Recommend GrammarCheck?